 One of the best resources South Dakota HOSA offers its members is its mentoring program.
 The program is designed to pair a health professions student with a HOSA member.
 There are over nine disciplines represented in our mentorship program.

 In 2020, the Alpha Omega Alpha (AOA) Honor Medical Society and South Dakota HOSA formed a partnership in which medical students aimed to become mentors for HOSA students.
 In our initial pilot, we were able to match 40 medical students with 40 HOSA students.
-It was such a huge success, that we are doing it again!
-If you want to participate in the program click on the the application below.

 The following are the aims of the REACH Mentoring Program: